Tomatoes Growing in My Garden

 • Wee Be Little pumpkins are the size of a grapefruit and weigh about 14 ounces.
 Days to maturity: 90 days.

-• Jack O’Lantern pumpkins can produce 10-pound fruits that are thick-walled, smooth-skinned, and round to slightly oblong.
-Days to maturity: 110 days.
+• Jack-o-lantern pumpkins can produce 10-pound fruits that are thick-walled, smooth-skinned, and round to slightly oblong.
+The days to maturity are 110 days.

-• Big Max Pumpkins can grow to 100 pounds, they are extremely large (60 inches in diameter) and bright orange in color.
+• Big Max Pumpkins can grow to 100 pounds; they are huge (60 inches in diameter) and bright orange.
 Suitable for carving.
 Days to maturity: 115 to 125 days

 pH Level for Pumpkins: 6.0 – 6.8